 Syracuse University academic forms other than Pass/Fail requests (Add/Drop forms, independent study/internship proposals, and related petitions) submitted by visiting students are reviewed by SU departments and Syracuse Abroad, not by your home institution.
 Approval of such forms may or may not be in accordance with your own institution’s requirements or policies.
 You are responsible for contacting your academic advisor if you have any questions about your Syracuse Abroad registration.

 Transcripts for Visiting Students

 Your home college or university will need an official transcript from Syracuse University in order to award credit for your semester on a Syracuse Abroad program.
 Transcripts are not issued automatically – you need to submit a request to the SU Registrar’s Office after your semester abroad ends and you have confirmed that all your grades are posted and you have no financial holds.
-Please visit the ‘Alumni’ section of our website for detailed instructions on requesting your transcript.
+Please visit Requesting your Transcript for more information.